-Just a cute little in-joke, you think?
+"I don't think it would work that way."
+Allen shook Just a cute little in-joke, you think?
 Now imagine an index card.
 The front says: "The sentence on the back of this card is true."
 The back says: "The sentence on the front of this card is false."
 That's a famous paradox, related to Gödel's Incompleteness Theorem.
 And it turns out that if you can formally define "real" and "fictional" as analogues of "true" and "false" . . . okay, I'll spare you the math, but take my word on it: it's impressive.

 Which is what I said at one of our later meetings.
 Time had moved on, and we'd all moved up.
 Considerably up, in fact.
-If I told you Sean's real name, you'd recognize it.
-Allen and me you might or might not recognize, but you could Google us.
-Lisa you would definitely not recognize, nor does she show up on Google; recall that she works for the government, and draw your own conclusions.
+If I told you Sean's real name, "Sure," said Sean, "but you don't need much specificity you'd recognize it.
+Allen and me you might or might on Google; recall that she works for the government, and draw your own conclusions.

-This particular get-together had been short on traditional geekery and long on grousing about the state of the world.
-The topic came up when Lisa said something like "Dammit, why couldn't someone have written a story where He-Who-Must-Not-Be-Named won that election?
+written a story where He-Who-Must-Not-Be-Named won that election?
 Then maybe it wouldn't have happened."